Shrimp Curry Noodles

-To shorten the cook time, put some water on to boil for both the potatoes and noodles.
-That gets this delicious shrimp dish off the stove and into hungry mouths even quicker!
+- To shorten the cooking time, put the water on to boil in a medium stockpot and saucepan before you start the recipe.
+You will cook the potatoes first and then the noodles.
+That will help get this shrimp dish off the stove and into hungry mouths even quicker.

 How to make shrimp curry noodles